Hippo vs. Lemonade Insurance: Which is better?

 Insurance coverage comparison: Hippo vs. Lemonade

-First and foremost, it is important to note that while Lemonade offers renters, homeowners, life and pet insurance, Hippo currently only offers homeowners insurance.
+First and foremost, it is important to note that while Lemonade offers renters, homeowners, life, pet insurance and car insurance.
+Hippo currently only offers homeowners insurance.
 If you are interested in bundling or exploring any of the other insurance products, Lemonade might be a better fit for your needs.
-For the purposes of this review, we will focus on both company’s dwelling insurance products.
+For the purposes of this review, we will focus on both companies’ dwelling insurance products.

 As is standard, both Hippo and Lemonade offer the traditional suite of coverages associated with homeowners insurance: reconstruction of your dwelling, personal property, personal liability, loss of use (also known as additional living expenses) and medical payments.

 Additionally, here are some of the extra coverages both companies offer: